keianrao/EmpatPetak/readme.md

 It is not written in a professional manner.
 It's one big file containing everything (actually, the program itself is a monolithic object with no public interaction - the only thing you can do is start it up through #main or pass it events).
 It's not tested, nor scrutinised for security.
 It has hardcoded settings.
 And it doesn't have much features..

 Thank you for your forgiveness.

+# Using

+To use this program, you have to compile it.
+You can create an Issue if you'd like me to create a JAR file for you.

+# Compiling

+This program has no dependencies aside from a non-headless JDK.

+    $ javac EmpatPetak.java
+    $ java EmpatPetak